Looking to relaunch your career after a break? Careers expert Helen Green shares her tips to leap back into the

 Tip #5 – Unpaid work IS relevant – make it work for you

 I know people who have not only cared for children or elderly family members on their career break, but been heavily involved in the community as volunteers.
 As a parent, former committee volunteer, employee, and now business owner, arguably the most challenging and skill- building ‘work’ I have undertaken over the last 20 years has been unpaid.
 A client on her ‘career break’ had been on call 24/7 for a cat rescue shelter, was treasurer of a local prominent sporting club, and helped a local charity manage their fundraising events.
-Being unpaid, she didn’t think it relevant to include on her CV, yet it deepened her credentials, displayed a community minded approach and enhanced her employability.
-It is easy to say, I just did this or only did that, and I am guilty of this too.
+Being unpaid, she didn’t think it relevant to include on her resume, yet it deepened her credentials, displayed a community minded approach and enhanced her employability.
+It’s easy to say, I just did this or only did that; I am guilty of this too.
 Banish these words, acknowledge your contributions and own them.

 Tip #6 – Write a resume that sells

 Make sure your contact details are correct and your referees are briefed about your upcoming job search.
 Ensure there are no unexplained gaps in your work history.
 Your resume should be achievement-focused and easy to read, with plenty of white space, and simple formatting, compliant with applicant tracking software being used by many recruiters and employers.
 It should tell your story succinctly.
 Explain your career break appropriately, but don’t apologize for it.
 Focus on the positives and your accomplishments.
 An achievement does not need to be extraordinary.
 Think about your most recent few positions (paid or unpaid) and what you have done during your career break.
 Where did you add value?
 Did you mentor or train staff, or receive commendations from customers on your efficient, friendly service?
 Perhaps you volunteered on a school committee, introduced cost savings or procedural change at work, successfully acted in a senior role, or created a popular window display to attract sales.
 Think action verbs and evidence.